issacto/exam_notes/AWS_ML/readme.md

     * **Early Stopping**: Halting training when validation performance starts to drop.
     * **More Training Data**: Increasing the amount of data available for training.
     * **Less Features in the Model**: Reducing the complexity of the model by using fewer input features.
+    * **Use more features in the training data,Use more layers in the network -> Make overfitting worse

 ### E. Model Splitting